-In this article, we’ll share proven tips to start having lucid dreams.
+In this article, we’ll share proven tips on how to induce lucid dreams.
 While it is a skill that you’ll get better at over time, we’ve got some tricks that can help you have a conscious dream as early as tonight!

-A lucid dream is a conscious dream.
-You are aware that you are dreaming, yet you remain asleep.
+A lucid dream is a conscious dream1.
 When you’re in this state, you can control yourself in a dream and explore a whole new world.
-The amount of control you are able to exert over yourself during lucid dreaming varies, but a minimum, you’ll be walking through a world painted by your subconscious mind totally aware that you are in a dream.
-Incredible, right?
+The amount of control you are able to exert during lucid dreaming varies, but at minimum, you’ll be walking through a world painted by your subconscious mind totally aware that you are in a dream.